-Instead, search online for a qualified professional installer with previous experience and the reviews to show for it.
+Instead, search online for a qualified professional installer with previous experience of solid brick wall insulation installations and the reviews to show for it.

-Whichever type of insulation you opt for – whether it’s internal, external, in your walls or your loft – you shouldn’t go ahead if damp and condensation are present in the area.
+Whichever type of insulation you opt for – whether it’s inside insulation, external insulation, or loft insulation – you shouldn’t go ahead if damp and condensation are present in the area.

 They can’t, however, prevent moisture from the inside of the home from reaching the wall, so more ventilation is needed to remove moisture from the air before it reaches the walls.

 The air’s dew point is the point at which air meets a temperature that causes the moisture to condense into water.
 The temperature through a wall changes as the air moves from the external temperature to the internal temperature.